It’s become the buzz of the Silicon Valley.

 We just saw how healthy DHA levels correlate to optimal brain health.

 DHA also plays another key role in helping you maintain a healthy brain and your mental edge.
 It increases a crucial protein in your brain – brain-derived neurotropic factor, or BDNF.*

 BDNF is like Miracle Grow for your brain.
 Its potent rejuvenating effects help the survival, maturation and differentiation of nerve cells.

-Plus it helps create new neurons or brain cells to help improve memory.
+Plus, it helps create new neurons or brain cells to support memory.